 Yep, we all know about those little phone chargers.
 When they’re plugged in, whether charging a phone or not, they are drawing electricity.
 But, again we all knew that.

-Did you know that your stereo and T.V. are also a constant power draw, even when they’re turned off?
+Did you know that your stereo, T.V. and any other remote control devices are also a constant power draw, even when they’re turned off?
 Absolutely!

-They draw power while on stand-by for whenever you’re ready to point that remote to turn it on.
+They draw power while on stand-by waiting until you’re ready to point that remote to turn it on.

 Yes I love my DeWalt cordless power tools.
 But that charger is always pulling power, even when not charging a battery.
 Unplug ’em until you need them!

 Start with one power strip and plug all your little chargers into it.
-Then instead of unplugging 4 or 5 chargers, simply turn off one switch.
+Then instead of unplugging 4 or 5 chargers, simply turn off one switch when your batteries are fully charged.

 Here’s one I’ll bet you never thought about.
 How many of you have a built in oven and microwave?
 That’s TWO clocks running all the time, one on top of the other.

-What a waste.
-And appliance manufacturers: what’s the point?
+What a waste!
+And for the appliance manufacturers: What’s the point?

-Try a single 60 watt bulb, especially in places like the closet or pantry where you don’t need a lot of light.
+For those dual-bulb fixtures, first try a single 60 watt bulb.
+Especially in places like the closet or pantry where you don’t need a lot of light in the first place.

-Open window shades to light up a room instead of turning on the light switch.
-It takes little natural light to brighten a room.
-And you would be surprised how much better you feel with natural light.
+It actually takes little natural light to brighten a room.
+And you would be surprised how much better you feel with natural light instead of artificial light.

-Skylights are great and can be installed during home construction.
+Skylights are great too, and can be installed during home construction.

 Use Only The Lights You Need

-I know you think that’s impossible but ask yourself this: When you go into another room to get something or walk into the closet or pantry, are you turning on that light because you need it to see or strictly out of habit?
+Ask yourself this: When you go into another room to get something or walk into the closet or pantry, are you turning on that light because it’s too dark to see or strictly out of habit?

-Think about that, this was one of my big “DUH” moments.
+Think about that for a moment, this was one of my big “DUH” moments.

 Sometimes we just have to re-train ourselves to doing things differently.
 It’s not difficult, but it does require a conscience effort to change.